cognominal/sodom/packages/sodom/README.md

 Id and class attributes can be written the css way

-non literal characters are character that have special meaning in `dom` or `idom` like `#`, `*`, `(`, `)` and `<` must be escaped with a `\`
+non literal characters are character that have special meaning in `idom` or `sodom` like `#`, `*`, `(`, `)` and `<` must be escaped with a `\`

 <hr>